jeremyruppel/sass4as/README.md

 And there you go.
 Apply that sucker to your TextFields and get to work.

-The default SassParser implementation also retains style definitions, so you could also combine multiple stylesheets into one StyleSheet instance.
+The default SassParser implementation also retains style definitions, so you can combine multiple stylesheets into one StyleSheet instance. *Think of the benefits for localization!*

 ## The Basics of Sass4as